wangziqi2013/wangziqi2013.github.io/_posts/2020-09-05-an-adaption-cache-compression-scheme.markdown

 version_mgmt:
 ---

+**Lowlight:**

+1. What if master dictionary cannot retire due to cache lines never be accessed thereafter?
+I know the compressed slots only store recently accessed lines, which are expected to be accessed soon in the future.
+But in an adversary model, or when the access pattern changes (e.g., when a new process starts), how do you guarantee that dictionary swap can happen with a time bound?
+   A time bound is important, because at the time the slave dictionary is swapped in, its contents may not reflect the current access pattern, if the swap takes really long time.

 This paper presents an adpative memory compression scheme to reduce bandwidth usage.
 The paper points out that prior compression schemes, at the point of writing, only uses a fixed dictionary, which is obtained from static profiling, for compressing symbols between the LLC and the main memory.
 This scheme works well for embedded systems, as these systems